 Whether you’re cooking meat, dipping in cheese, or indulging in chocolate, fondue is fun and easy.
 Here’s how to serve up a mouth-watering cheese fondue for your cheese-loving friends and family.

-First, you’re going to need a fondue set like this Navarini Copper Fondue Set.
-After you melt the cheese in a double boiler (instructions below), you’ll transfer it to the Navarini Copper Fondue Set so you can easily place the fondue on the table while keeping it warm over the fuel holder and flame.
+First, you’re going to need a fondue set.
+After you melt the cheese in a double boiler (instructions below), you’ll transfer it to the fondue set so you can easily place the fondue on the table while keeping it warm over the fuel holder and flame.

 - In a double boiler, heat up 1 cup of water.
 Once simmering, pour in a ½ cup of white wine (I suggest riesling).

 - Add a tablespoon of garlic and a pinch of salt to the wine mixture, and stir for 30 seconds.

 - Slowly add cheese and stir well.
 Traditional Swiss fondue calls for Swiss cheese, but cheddar, Emmental, and Gruyere are also fantastic options.
 Cook until cheese is melted.

 - Transfer fondue to the fondue set and enjoy!